Itaú Unibanco S A : Convening Notice - Annual General Meeting and Extraordinary General Meeting of April 27, 2021 | MarketScreener

 The full description of the matters proposed, as well as their justification, is found in the General Stockholders' Meetings' Manual.

-The documents to be reviewed are available to Stockholders on the Company's Investor Relations website(www.itau.com.br/relacoes-com-investidores), as well as on the websites of the CVM(www.cvm.gov.br)and the B3 - Brasil, Bolsa, Balcão (www.b3.com.br).
-Stockholders may also request a copy of these documents via emailrelacoes.investidores@itau-unibanco.com.br.
+The documents to be reviewed are available to Stockholders on the Company's Investor Relations website(www.itau.com.br/relacoes-com-investidores), as well as on the websites of the CVM (www.cvm.gov.br) and the B3 – Brasil, Bolsa, Balcão (www.b3.com.br).
+Stockholders may also request a copy of these documents via email relacoes.investidores@itau-unibanco.com.br.

 These Meetings will be held online with the link and access instructions to be provided by the Company to stockholders who have sent the documents below by April 23, 2021, to the email drinvest@itau-unibanco.com.br: